gsstudios/Guideline/pages/01.basics/chapter.md

 How to install a Linux system on your PC.

-How to get a Android phone free of google and how to reach more privacy on your phone.
+How to get a Android phone free of Google and how to reach more privacy on your phone.